aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Extracts and parses the tarchive.

-INPUT: path to the tarchive, source location from the tarchive table, (optionally seriesUID)
+INPUTS: path to the tarchive, source location from the tarchive table, (optionally seriesUID)

 RETURNS: extract suffix, extracted DICOM directory, tarchive meta data header